Hilberath/altv-admin-panel/README.md

 - [ ] Play certain sounds and functions like Blackout
 - [ ] Display object information
 - [ ] Spawn a vehicle via a dynamic menu
+- [ ] Change pet model via a dynamic menu
+- [ ] Teleport to known locations via a dynamic menu

 ## Deutsch